Algebraic supergroups and Harish-Chandra pairs over a commutative ring: Harish-Chandra pairs corresponding to Chevalley supergroups over

 We have thus the algebraic $\mathbb{Z}$-supergroup $\G(G_{\mathbb{Z}}\ltimes F_{\mathbb{Z}}, \mathfrak{g}_{\mathbb{Z}})$ in $\mathsf{ASG}$ which is associated with the Harish-Chandra pair just obtained.
 It is a $\mathbb{Z}$-form of the algebraic $\mathbb{C}$-supergroup which is associated with the Harish-Chandra pair $(G \ltimes F, \mathfrak{g})$.
 Since every Chevalley $\mathbb{C}$-supergroup of Cartan type (see Section \ref{subsec:Chevalley_intro}) is associated with some Harish-Chandra pair of the last form, we have constructed a natural $\mathbb{Z}$-form of every such $\mathbb{C}$-supergroup.

 \begin{rem} Just as in the classical-type case (see Remark \ref{rem:FGconstruction} (1)), Gavarini's construction requires faithful representations of $\mathfrak{g}$, which, however, must satisfy more involved conditions as given in \cite[Definition 3.14]{G1}; Proposition 3.16 of \cite{G1} proves that part of the conditions is satisfied if the representation is completely reducible.
 The required representations look thus rather restrictive.
 On the other hand, Theorem 4.42 of \cite{G1} implies that the required representations are many enough to ensure that our $\mathbb{Z}$-forms all are realized by Gavarini's construction.
-But the proof of the theorem, which uses results from the preceding Sections 4.39 and 4.40 of \cite{G1}, is wrong at the following two: (1)~The last paragraph of Section 4.39 contains the statement that the induced $U(\mathfrak{g})$-module $ U(\mathfrak{g})\otimes_{U(\mathfrak{g}_0)} \widehat{V} = \wedge(\mathfrak{g}_1)\otimes \widehat{V}, $ regarded as a $U(\mathfrak{g}_0)$-module, is just the direct sum of $2^r$-copies of $\widehat{V}$, where $r$ denotes the free rank of $\mathfrak{g}_1$; this is wrong.
-(2)~The argument proving $\pi_{\overline{0}}(\G)= \G_{ev}$ in Section 4.40, which is the same as the argument proving $g_{ev} \in G_{ev}(A)$ referred to in Remark \ref{rem:Gavarini's_decomposition_theorem}, is wrong again.
-(Later, a corrected proof of the theorem, which uses the category equivalence \cite[Theorem 4.3.14]{G2}\, (= Theorem \ref{thma:Gavarini's_equivalence} below), was given in Erratum to \cite{G1}.
-As far as the authors see, the proof is correct if the same argument as proving our Lemma \ref{lem:defined_over_Z} is added.) \end{rem}
+But the proof of the theorem is wrong, as was pointed out in an earlier version of this paper.
+After the publication of \cite{G1}, a corrected proof of the theorem, which uses the category equivalence \cite[Theorem 4.3.14]{G2}\, (= Theorem \ref{thma:Gavarini's_equivalence} below), was given in Erratum added to a new version of \cite{G1}.
+As far as the authors see, the proof is correct if the same argument as proving our Lemma \ref{lem:defined_over_Z} is added. \end{rem}